RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 ### Fun Fact
  - In 2 years (2019 - 2021), RESETHACKER has become one of a fastest-growing cybersecurity community of open security knowledge.
- - Over 90+ people have contributed and 20+ people were leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER
+ - Over 90+ people have contributed and 20+ people were leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER.
+ - ResetHacker celebrated its **2 year anniversary** by launching Github organisation, Making everything transparent for the community.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department